James-KAY1/Challenge_7_ETF_Analysis_using_SQL/README.md

 1) Connected a local DataBase, which contained a EFT's indvidual stocks information with my Jupyter notebook for my analysis.
 2) Analzyed a single asset in the EFT by using my SQL skills to pull individual stock info into a jupyter dataframe for my analysis.
-3) Joined each individual stocks (database tables) in the EFT database into one dataframe in the jupyter notebook to analyze the EFT portolio utilzing the inner JOIN function with SQL.
+3) Joined each individual stocks (database tables) in the EFT database into one dataframe in the jupyter notebook to analyze the EFT portolio utilizing the inner JOIN function with SQL.
 4) I finally deployed the notebook as a web application utilizing the voila library, see screen shot below of web application deployed.

   >![voila_screen_shot](./Images/voila_screen_shot.png)